-There are now more than 50 restaurants to choose from in the Turks and Caicos, but a “must visit” for many is the ever-popular Coco Bistro.
-Island Life visited this perennial Turks and Caicos restaurant to seek out the recipe of its success.
+With well over 50 restaurants to choose from in the Turks and Caicos, a “must visit” for many, continues to be the ever-popular Coco Bistro.
+We’ve recently visited this perennial sought-out restaurant to seek out the recipe of its success.

 Behind the tangerine-colored, blue-shuttered building of Coco Bistro, beyond the back deck where guests dine amid towering palm trees, there is a garden.

 In this garden grows two types of citrus trees – key lime and kaffir lime.
 There’s also papaya.
 Basil.
 Lemongrass.
 And pimento – the main ingredient in jerk sauce.